 Do we really want the Clinton administration back in power?

-Do we want somebody from Clinton administration running NSA?
+Do we want somebody from the Clinton administration running NSA?

-Do we want Jamie Gorellic back at the Justice Department, created the wall that prevented us, our intelligence agencies from sharing information on terrorist activities overseas?
+Do we want Jamie Gorellik back at the Justice Department, created the wall that prevented us, our intelligence agencies, from sharing information on terrorist activities overseas?

 Do we really want to bring friends of Al Gore back?

-And do we really want Obama with his friends like Jeremia Wright and the whole the whole circus that he runs around with?
+And do we really want Obama with his friends like Jeremiah Wright and the whole circus that he runs around with?

-These are these are going to be the questions that people vote on.
+These are going to be the questions that people vote on.

 The women that are upset that Hillary didn't get it, they're still going to be upset.

-So it's going to be a referendum on Obama, pure and pure and simple.
+So it's going to be a referendum on Obama, pure and simple.

-That's and you know, the sad thing is McCain's got so many opportunities here to show up the base.
+And, you know, the sad thing is, McCain's got so many opportunities here to show up the base.

 There are many, many opportunities Senator McCain has here to really draw a distinction between himself and Obama.

-And he doesn't even have to, you know, cross the aisle and shake the hand of these conservatives that he doesn't like.
+And he doesn't even have to cross the aisle and shake the hand of these conservatives that he doesn't like.

-The next thing if he would j if he would just peel off on this global warming carbon footprint thing, that would be a huge thing to, you know, hang tough on low taxes, making the Bush tax cuts permanent, hang to stop talking about punishing the oil executive, all that sort of stuff.
+The next thing, if he would just peel off on this global warming carbon footprint thing, that would be a huge thing that's hang tough on low taxes, making the Bush tax cuts permanent, hang tough, stop talking about punishing the oil executive, all that sort of stuff.

 It wouldn't take much, and he could really, really draw some distinctions here that would not cause him to lose any independence that he so desperately wants.